fangrouli/Document-embedding-generation-models/README.md

 ### **Extra Files**
 parameters.py: Configuration files, as well as some universally used functions.
 ModelScore.py: The function for AUC score generation for model evaluation.
+DataGenerator.py: The class for data generator used to generate mini-batches and the customized collate function.

 ## **Reference**